 In June, ICP initiated an evolving exhibition, #ICPConcerned: Global Images for Global Crisis in its largest gallery space.
 One thousand images are being chosen by a wide range of ICP staff—curators, administrators, and educators.
 Photographers are being contacted, and prints made in the gallery space.
 For a time, no one was able to visit but the process and the installation were documented and shown online, taking the images back to the worldwide audience that made them.
 Now, the returning public will be able to come see a visual account of this tumultuous era.

-The number of photographs in the show heads toward one thousand, and so far, represents submissions from 70 countries.
+The number of photographs in the show surpasses 700 and continues to grow, and so far, represents submissions from 70 countries.
 Displayed in reverse chronological order, images responding to the COVID-19 pandemic and in support of Black Lives Matter expose the effects of corporate greed, mass unemployment, ecological crisis, and deep fear about the future.
 What we interpreted as “normal” pre-pandemic is being challenged by what we have learned about the interconnectedness of our problems and the interdependence of our lives.

 This site serves as a virtual presentation of the images in #ICPConcerned: Global Images for Global Crisis.
 The exhibition is on view at ICP (79 Essex Street, New York, NY) starting October 1, 2020.
 Reserve your timed tickets in advance to guarantee admission.
 We hope to see you soon!

-Images for this evolving exhibition are being chosen by a wide range of ICP curators, administrators, and educators, including Colby Anderson, Debby Brown, David Campany, Megan Cross, Carly Goldman, Jacque Donaldson, Sara Ickow, Anne Massoni, Lauren McCay, Stephanie Routier, Susie Sofranko, and Erica Somerwitz.
+Images for this evolving exhibition are being chosen by a wide range of ICP curators, administrators, and educators, including Colby Anderson, Debby Brown, David Campany, Megan Cross, Carly Goldman, Jacque Donaldson, Sara Ickow, Anne Massoni, Lauren McCay, Stephanie Routier, Susie Sofranko, Erica Somerwitz, and Sarah Stuby.

 #ICPConcerned: Global Images for Global Crisis is coordinated by David Campany, managing director of programs, and Sara Ickow, curatorial coordinator.

-Production: Gigi Loizzo, Lauren McCay, Colby Anderson, Jacque Donaldson
+Production: Gigi Loizzo, Lauren McCay, Colby Anderson, Jacque Donaldson, Mark Sweeney

 Website: Laura Strom Wondergem